mattrussi/gitlab-com-runbooks/docs/uncategorized/yubikey.md

 #### Disable `gsd_smartcard` from running on start-up

-GNOME Settings Daemon (GSD) is one of the components of the GNOME Desktop environment which runs when a GNOME session is started.
-GSD has several plugins, and one of the plugins is `org.gnome.SettingsDaemon.Smartcard`.
-This plugin runs the program `gsd_smartcard` which opens a connection to the YubiKey.

-This prevents `yubikey-agent` from connecting to the YubiKey.
-The following error an be seen in the journal:
+Immediately after logging in, if you see the following error from `ssh-add` and a similar log from `yubikey-agent`, then it is highly likely that one of GNOME's plugins has opened a connection to your YubiKey and is preventing `yubikey-agent` from connecting to the YubiKey.

 ``` shell
 $ ssh-add -L